Waste and Recycling

 As well as the established Long-Term Dry Zones, the City of Holdfast Bay operates periodic temporary Dry Zones (regulated by Short-Term Legislation) on socially pivotal occasions throughout the year.
 The purpose of these temporary Dry Zones is to further aid South Australia Police in curbing any anti-social behaviour associated with

 More information on Dry Areas may be obtained from the website of the Consumer and Business Services.
-For local Dry Zone information, please contact the City of Holdfast Bay's Liquor Licensing and Community Safety Officer on (08) 8229 9999.
+For local Dry Zone information, please contact the City of Holdfast Bay's Liquor Licensing Officer on (08) 8229 9999.

 If music is performed at your event by a musician who was not the original artist, you must apply for a OneMusic Licence.
 This is to cover the copyright in the songs (lyrics, composition etc.).
 It is the responsibility of the event organiser to obtain the relevant music licences.

 You can visit the OneMusic website to obtain more information about the type of licence you will need, their fees and deadlines.

 While the City of Holdfast Bay is responsible for the use of the beach, the Department of Planning, Transport and Infrastructure is responsible for any aquatic activity.